KalebKE/ME7Tuner/README.md

 This estimates how much pressure is required to achieve a given load request.
 This is useful for determining if your hardware can support a given load request.

-Note that for 2.7L of displacement to approach 900 horsepower the pressure required is approaching 3bar (45psi).
+Note that for 2.7L of displacement to approach 900 horsepower the pressure required is approaching 3bar (45psi) relative and 4bar (60psi) absolute.

 <img src="/documentation/images/plsol.png" width="800">